SitanHuang/ledg/README.md

 #### ledg only features
 - dependency free
 - timeclock timeline chart
-- built in CSV importers (similar to hledger)
 - batch modifications
   - `edit` command that pulls up filtered entries into a text editor and